-Viva Flores is a celebrated Chicana-Apache poet, performer and fiction writer from El Paso, Texas.
+Viva Flores is a Chicana Apache poet and essayist from El Paso, Texas.
 Her writing promotes self-empowerment through cultural pride as well as describes her own experiences growing up in the borderland.
-Her fiction has most recently been featured in the anthologies Lowriting: Shots, Rides & Stories from the Chicano Soul, Tlaa: A Collective Indigenous Expression and the upcoming Four Winds, a Native-American Literary Journal.
-Viva was the 2011 recipient of the YWCA’s Racial Justice Ambassador Award and performs regularly within her own community.
-She was most recently a featured speaker at UCLA and is looking forward to the release of her debut poetry collection, Coatlicue Girl.
+Her fiction has most recently been featured in the anthologies Lowriting: Shots, Rides & Stories from the Chicano Soul and Tlaa: A Collective Indigenous Expression.
+Viva has published essays with Black Girl Dangerous, Xicana Chronicles and is included in the upcoming Third Woman Press Inaugural Anthology.

 “There is a bright light burning in the deepest southwest.
 Viva Flores is a fresh embodiment of our most ancient diosas.
 There’s a new hechizera in town, and she has blood in her pen.” – Luis Alberto Urrea, author of The Hummingbird’s Daughter